w2vy/FluxVault/README.md

 5. If the Vault suceesfully decrypts the message it sends a Test Passed message, also encrypted.
    (All further messages are encrypted with this AES Key)
 6. The Node will send Request a message for a named file
-7. The Vault will return the contents of that file or an error status
+7. The Vault will return the contents of that file if it is missing or has changed or an error status

 Steps 6-7 repeat until the Node needs nothing else and sends a DONE message.